-The Board introduces new Directors to management and the business through specifically tailored induction programmes, depending on their needs.
-All Directors are regularly updated on relevant industry and company issues.
+The Board introduces new directors to management and the business through specifically tailored induction programmes, depending on their needs.
+All directors are regularly updated on relevant industry and company issues.
 This may include visits to Spark operations and briefings from key Leadership Squad members or external experts.
 There is an ongoing programme of presentations to the Board by management from across Spark.
-From time to time the Board may also receive educational briefings from companies in relevant industries.
-The Board expects all Directors to undertake continuous education so that they may appropriately and effectively perform their duties.
+From time to time the Board also receives educational briefings from companies in relevant industries and relevant consultants and academics.
+The Board expects all directors to undertake continuous education so that they may appropriately and effectively perform their duties.

-Board, Committee and Director Performance
+Board Composition and Performance